DataDog/datadog-agent/Dockerfiles/agent/SUPERVISION.md

 # Embedded supervisor for the agent6 image

-The Datadog Agent is currently split in three binaries running cooperatively:
+The Datadog Agent is currently split in four binaries running cooperatively:

   - the main `agent`, collecting metrics, events and logs
   - the `trace-agent`, collecting APM traces
   - the `process-agent`, collecting live container and process data
+  - the `network-tracer`, collecting network data, accessible by the process-agent

 In order to provide an all-in-one image, we are including a process supervisor.
 We are using [`s6`](https://skarnet.org/software/s6/s6-svc.html) via the